 Certain medications, such as antibiotics and cardiac drugs, as well as vitamins containing minerals and metals, such as iron, can affect your taste in several ways.
 Some medications can lead to dry mouth, which can contribute to bitter or foul tastes.
 In addition, some medications can affect your saliva, giving it a distinct taste.

-Home remedies
+Home remedies for bitter taste

 The good news is there are many different remedies and tips you can do from home to help improve your sense of taste and reduce bitterness.